MEDIABLOCKAI/docs/general/learn-about-the-MBC-platform/MBC-overview.md

 ### Platform Components

-The Crypto Media Network Coin platform has three main components:&#x20;
+The Media Block Network Coin platform has three main components:&#x20;

-1\) **The Crypto Media Network Coin blockchain**.
-The EVM-compatible public blockchain is the decentralized, permissionless backbone of the Crypto Media Network Coin platform and ecosystem.&#x20;
+1\) **The Media Block Network Coin blockchain**.
+The EVM-compatible public blockchain is the decentralized, permissionless backbone of the Media Block Network Coin platform and ecosystem.&#x20;

 2\) **The mobile-centric open-source technology stack** designed to help businesses and developers plug crypto payments into real-world use cases.&#x20;